#simpycreate Christmas cards

-Take half of an A5 sheet and cut out decorative shapes with the pair of scissors to create small stencils.
+Take half of an A5 sheet and cut out decorative shapes with a pair of scissors to create small stencils.

 GOOD TO KNOW: To facilitate the creation of the stencils, I recommend folding the sheet in 2 and cutting only half of the shape which when unfolded will give a stencil with a perfect shape.

 The card making

 Take another A5 sheet and fold it in 2, this will serve as a support for the greeting card.